-- Students in grades 10, 11, and 12 are immediately eligible for open campus. - Students in grade 9 may become eligible for open campus at the beginning of quarter 2. - Students who do not meet the academic eligibility requirements for athletics (i.e. passing a minimum of 4 classes) will not be eligible for open campus. - The privilege may also be revoked for students who cannot meet the expectations of open campus (e.g. failure to sign-in or -out, returning tardy to class, skipping classes, etc.) or otherwise commit a major violation of the AHS Code of Conduct. - Revocation and reinstatement of the open campus privilege shall be overseen by the deans.
+- Students in grades 10, 11, and 12 are immediately eligible for open campus. - Students in grade 9 are not eligible for open campus semester 1.
+We will review the policy mid-year. - Students who do not meet the academic eligibility requirements for athletics (i.e. passing a minimum of 4 classes) will not be eligible for open campus and may be assigned to a Directed Study or Learning Center. - The privilege may also be revoked for students who cannot meet the expectations of open campus (e.g. failure to sign-in or -out, returning tardy to class, etc.) or otherwise commit a major violation of the AHS Code of Conduct. - Revocation and reinstatement of the open campus privilege shall be overseen by the deans.